Price Per Person:

 The buffet recently got a multi-million dollar makeover of the decor and the food.

 There's a reason people rave about the experience of eating here.

+The food spread was epic before but seems even more so now.
 To try to list all of the food offerings would be silly, not just because the list would be so long but because the menu items change regularly.
 But like most modern buffets, the various stations serve up a wide variety of dishes from all corners of the globe plus plenty of fresh salads, fruits, and desserts.

 Unlike most buffets, this one is highly interactive, with many of the dishes made just for you to your specifications.
 Even the stuff sitting under the warming lamps appeared to be recently prepared and I didn't experience a hint of the "warmed over" taste you'd usually expect.

 The dessert area was one of the largest I've ever seen, a satisfying change of pace from what most buffets offer in this part of the meal.
-Baked goods of all stripes were present plus hand-scooped ice creams, Bananas Foster, bread pudding, and more.
+Baked goods of all stripes were present plus hand-scooped ice creams, made-to-order crepes, Bananas Foster, bread pudding, and more.

 In all more than 120 new items were added to the menu and although I certainly didn't sample them all, I couldn't find any that weren't fantastic.
 The quality is obvious as is the care in preparation.

 Yes, it's still expensive, unsurprisingly.
 Breakfast and lunch are within a couple of bucks either direction of $25, brunch is around $35, a regular dinner is over $40, and their "gourmet" dinner on Friday and Saturday is over $50.
 Remember when an all-you-can-eat buffet on The Strip was one of the cheapest meals you can eat?
 Yeah, neither do I.

 Even though there are less-expensive buffets there are few that offer the level of food quality, selection, and atmosphere as this one.
 You absolutely get your money's worth here.